abhishekarya1/myblog/content/post/2018-12-21-are-we-really-secure-5.md

 ---
 ### 8. Ditch Chrome, Switch to Firefox
 Recently, Chrome was in the news for all the [bad reasons](https://www.zdnet.com/article/google-secretly-logs-users-into-chrome-whenever-they-log-into-a-google-site/).
-The chrome developers enabled a feature that still persists, it allows you to log-in into Gmail or any Google product inside the Chrome and you'll be logged into Chrome automatically and all of your data will start synchronizing through.
+The chrome developers enabled a feature that still persists, it allows you to log-in into Gmail or any Google product inside the browser and you'll be logged into Chrome automatically and all of your data will start synchronizing through, most people will definitely forget to log out if they do not know that they logged-in in the first place.

 Firefox rolled out their best ever version - [Firefox Quantum](https://www.mozilla.org/en-US/firefox/), it is fast and privacy centred, it is a complete revamp over the old Firefox.